isomerpages/imda-disg/pages/faq.md

 > **Infocomm Media Development Authority (IMDA)**: The Infocomm Media Development Authority develops and regulates the infocomm and media sectors.

 #### 3. I have questions across different agencies.
 Who Do I contact?
- > For general questions relating to DISG, reach out to info@disg.gov.sg.
+ > For general questions relating to DISG, reach out to **info@disg.gov.sg**.
 For questions pertaining to specific programs, reach out to the individual agencies: EDB, EnterpriseSG, IMDA.